Preranakh/Medication-Management/README.md

 Task3:Scanning Prescription

+# Other Features Planned for the Next Iteration

 - Track medications for multiple people.
 - Get notifications for late/missed medications.
 - Keep contact information for patients, nurses, doctors, neighbors, etc.